How to Apply to Family Camp: FINAL 2020 Sample Court Order

 In order to begin the application process, the family or a professional working with the family should contact Overcoming Barriers.
 Please contact us [email protected] or call Carole Blane, Camp Director at 917-407-1166.

-The OCB staff will take preliminary information about the family including names, contact information, names of professionals and contact information; as well as immediate reason for applying i.e. length of no contact with a child(ren).
+The OCB staff will take preliminary information about the family including names, contact information, names of professionals and contact information; as well as immediate reason for applying.

 OCB reviews this information to determine if the family will meet the basic requirements for the program.
 If OCB concludes the family satisfies the basic requirements for participation in the Family Camp program, the family is invited to proceed to Intake, where in-depth information about the family is gathered.

 - You must have a court order to proceed with intake and for attendance at camp.
-A written stipulated agreement signed by both parents will be accepted.
-Please contact us for a Sample Order to see the terms and conditions that should be included in the Order or stipulated agreement.
+A written stipulated agreement signed by both parents and incorporating the components of the Sample Court Order will be accepted.
+Attached is a FINAL 2020 Sample Court Order to see the terms and conditions that should be included in the Order or stipulated agreement.

 - Each parent completes an extensive intake questionnaire and participates in the intake process.